DATA PRIVACY AGREEMENT

 Seagate Personal Information.
 “Seagate Personal Information” means any information that relates to an identified or identifiable natural person, which is created, owned, or provided by Seagate or for Seagate, that Supplier has access to, obtains, uses, maintains, or Processes in connection with any agreement(s) between the parties and/or their Affiliates.

 Processing.
-“Process” or “Processing” means, without limitation, operations performed on Seagate Personal Information, whether or not by automated means, such as collecting, recording, organizing, structuring, altering, using, accessing, disclosing, disseminating, copying, transferring, storing, deleting, aligning, combining, restricting, adapting, retrieving, consulting, destroying, or disposing Seagate Personal Information.
+“Process” or “Processing” means, without limitation, operations performed on Seagate Personal Information, whether or not by automated means, such as collecting, recording, organizing, structuring, altering, using, accessing, disclosing, disseminating, copying, transferring, storing or otherwise retaining, deleting, aligning, combining, restricting, adapting, retrieving, consulting, destroying, or disposing Seagate Personal Information.

 Sensitive Information means any of the following types of Seagate Personal Information: (i) social security number, taxpayer identification number, passport number, driver’s license number or other government-issued identification number; (ii) credit or debit card details or financial account number, with or without any code or password that would permit access to the account or credit history; or (iii) information on race, religion, ethnicity, sex life or practices or sexual orientation, medical or health information, genetic or biometric information, biometric templates, political or philosophical beliefs, political party or trade union membership, background check information or judicial data such as criminal records or information on other judicial or administrative proceedings.